Liongate101/github-portfolio/README.md

 - SQL is my favorite Language to use
 - I love to bake and cook
 - I love to make connections everywhere I go
-- I am apart of the New Hampshire Army National Guard
 - I learned to code since 2022

 ## Contact